-Riding on the successes recorded in its maiden edition this year, organizers of the Intra-African Trade Fair has announced that its second edition (IATF2020) scheduled to take place in Kigali from 1 to 7 September 2020 will generate Intra-African trade deals worth more than $40 billion.
+Riding on the successes recorded in its maiden edition this year, organisers of the Intra-African Trade Fair has announced that its second edition (IATF 2020) scheduled to take place in Kigali in September 2020 will generate intra-African trade deals worth more than $40 billion.

-The President of the African Export-Import Bank (Afreximbank), Prof Benedict Oramah gave the projection in Kigali at the signing of the hosting agreement for IATF2020 by the Government of Rwanda, Afreximbank and the African Union.
+The President of the African Export-Import Bank (Afreximbank), Prof Benedict Oramah, stated this in Kigali at the signing of the hosting agreement for IATF2020 by Rwanda, Afreximbank and the African Union.

-Soraya Hakuziyaremye, Minister of Trade and Industry of Rwanda, signed for the Government while Prof. Oramah signed for Afreximbank and Amb.
-Albert Muchanga, Commissioner for Trade and Industry of the African Union, signed for the organisation during the ceremony held at the Transform Africa Summit taking place in Kigali
+Soraya Hakuziyaremye, Minister of Trade and Industry of Rwanda, signed for the government, while Oramah signed for Afreximbank and Ambassador Albert Muchanga, Commissioner for Trade and Industry of the African Union, signed for the organisation during the ceremony held at the Transform Africa Summit taking place in Kigali

-Oramah said that for IATF2020, which is being organized by Afreximbank in collaboration with the African Union and hosted by Rwanda, the partners had set themselves the ambitious target of attracting more than 1,000 exhibitors and hosting over 10,000 buyers and conference participants from over 50 countries.
+Oramah said that for IATF 2020, which is being organised by Afreximbank in collaboration with the African Union and hosted by Rwanda, the partners had set themselves the ambitious target of attracting more than 1,000 exhibitors and hosting over 10,000 buyers and conference participants from over 50 countries.

-According to him, the trade fair will build on the tremendous progress made in the first Intra-African Trade Fair held in Cairo in 2018 to achieve more far-reaching results in terms of impact in promoting Intra-African trade.
+According to him, the trade fair will build on the tremendous progress made during the first IATF held last year in Cairo to achieve more far-reaching results in terms of impact in promoting Intra-African trade.

 Muchanga announced that the African Union was establishing an African Trade Observatory, which will gather trade-related information from African countries and be a resource for anybody who wanted to trade with the continent as a source of general trade statistics.